 The surname Swalley was first found in Yorkshire where they held a family seat as Lords of the Manor of Swale from ancient times.
 Although the Manor does not appear in the Domesday Book in 1086 the first recorded date is of John Swale who held the Lordship.
 He married Alice, daughter of Gilbert de Gaunt, and related to John of Gaunt about 1150.

 At this time he held the manor of West Grenton or Grinton in Swaledale.
 South Stainley in the West Riding of Yorkshire was an ancient family seat.
 "This place was the property of Sir Solomon Swale, who suffered severely for his loyalty during the parliamentary war, and was presented with the first baronetcy conferred after the Restoration.
 Sir Solomon, in those unsettled times, having neglected to sue out a renewal of the lease by which he held some property under the crown, a chancery clerk, noticing the omission, obtained it for himself, and involved the Baronet in a litigation which, in a few years, ended in his becoming a prisoner in the king's bench, where he died of a broken heart.
 Stainley Hall, the ancient family seat, is now a ruin."

 Important Dates for the Swalley family

 This web page shows only a small excerpt of our Swalley research.
-Another 86 words (6 lines of text) covering the years 166 and 1660 are included under the topic Early Swalley History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) covering the years 1660, 1545, 1608, 1545, 1603, 1606 and 1608 are included under the topic Early Swalley History in all our PDF Extended History products and printed products wherever possible.

 Swalley Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Swalley have been found, including S Wales, Swale, Swalles, Swaile, Swailles, Swailes and many more.